 We're all working longer and harder, yet living in a world where everything is less certain than before.
 Stable, long term employment is no longer a given.
-Most of us will have three or four different jobs in our lifetimes.
-While Australia offers an ideal lifestyle that is envied by many others, the fact is that it’s no longer that cheap to live here, especially in the capital cities like Sydney or Melbourne.
+The average Australian has 5 careers and 17 different jobs in their lifetimes.
+While Australia offers an ideal lifestyle that is envied by others, the fact is that it’s no longer that cheap to live here, especially in the capital cities like Sydney or Melbourne.
 There is a real pressure on families to not just provide for their children while they’re at home but also to ensure they have houses once they’re grown up.

 All parents want to secure their own futures as well as their children.
 And it’s mums living in the suburbs who are leading the way.

-In fact, it's already happening.
-The story of Lisa Curtin, a single mum who managed to create a solid property portfolio whilst also working full time and raising a kid, is just one example of super suburban mums who've achieved high success in the property investment field.
-Certainly we're now seeing mum and dad investors increasingly enter the property market with successful returns.
+The story of Lina, my client, a single mum who works full time and has two daughters living at home.
+She managed to start her property journey, and help her daughter Laura make her first purchase using a family pledge loan.
+This is just one example of super suburban mums who've taken the plunge into property investment.
+Certainly we're seeing plenty of mum and dad investors increasingly enter the property market with successful returns.

 Australia's experiencing a golden age of property investment with low interest rates and solid long term growth.
 Sydney and Melbourne are leading the way, but other centres, such as Brisbane and Canberra are also catching up.